Dragon Quest II: Development

 Compared with its predecessor, the game was more advanced in nearly all technological aspects.
-Koichi Nakamura programmed with several students, but since it was his first time working with a team, he did not know how to delegate work or communicate his goals.
+Koichi Nakamura programmed with several students.
+However, since it was his first time working with a team, he did not know how to delegate work or communicate his goals.
 Since the students were unfamiliar with the coding process, they did not know how to debug or to keep track of whose code it came from, so Nakamura had to do it himself, which caused delays.
 In programming, they did the maps first.
 Then they worked on characters, including numbered characters in maps for assigned lines, and designed the NPC's moving route.
 The next step was programming the items, while the final step was setting the monsters data and converting Toriyama's artwork.
 This work was completed by the end of October.

 Due to the aforementioned balance issues, the game was initially very difficult, especially in the later stages.
 Nakamura had written a program that simulated every single combat that he used to adjust the game's setting for character leveling and the strength of enemies players would encounter.
 This program failed to account for larger monster groups, however, which fell outside the model and caused the game to be very difficult.
 Furthermore, enemies leveling and weapons power were designed by area, but Koichi Nakamura did not think over the boat, so if players get the boat to some land might be quickly defeated.
 The developers realized there was a balance problem and did some modifications, such as limiting the number of enemies in Midenhall to groups of three, and moving the Cannock Castle closer to Midenhall Castle.

 Due to a lack of cartridge space, many ideas were abandoned during development, such as an alternate ending that the Lorasia Prince is assassinated by the Prince of Cannock's sister if he dies in the final battle.
 Some elements were later used in remakes or sequels: a subplot about the Prince of Cannock being cursed was added to the Super Famicom remake and later remakes.
 Also, the Promontory of Olivia in Dragon Quest III was initially an idea for Dragon Quest II.
 The game cartridge's ROM capacity is 1 Mbit, but only about 10 bytes of free space remains in final products.